resim-ai/sandbox/systems/perception/blog/Readme.md

  ![](media/first_test_result.png)

 Click on the tests tab on the batch, to look at results from separate tests.
 Now one of the tests in this batch is called `Following Truck`, which contains images from a sequence of the ego vehicle following a truck in a highway.
 You would be able to see metrics from the results of the model running the input camera images.
-In this case, we added a list of images, which are false positives, the Precision Recall Curve, among other metrics.
+In this case we added a list of images, which are false positives, the Precision Recall Curve, and other metrics.
  ![](media/first_test_metrics.png)

  #### Events